mirage/mirage-www/tmpl/blog/intro-tcpip.md

-Mirage provides a number of module types for abstracting interfaces to various devices that an application or unikernel might need.
+A critical part of any unikernel is its network stack -- it's difficult to think of a project that needs a cloud platform or runs on a set-top box with no network communications.
+Mirage provides a number of module types that abstract interfaces at different layers of the network stack, allowing unikernels to assemble their own network stack, customised to their own needs.
+Depending on the abstractions your unikernel uses, you can fulfil these abstract interfaces with implementations ranging from the native Unix Sockets API to the native OCaml Mirage TCP/IP stack.

 ```
 $ grep "module type" V1_LWT.mli